mzrinsky/XMonad-Config/README.md

 YMMV

+For a slightly more detailed write-up about my XMonad config, and why I use XMonad, you can look at [My Personal Site](https://zrinsky.us/posts/xmonad "XMonad post at my website").

-If you find this useful, please consider supporting me.
+If you find this useful, please consider showing you care.

 <a href='https://ko-fi.com/A0A74VYT1' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>